Skip to content

 Insights

-Will Your Business Continuity Plan Cover Every Eventuality?
+Will Your Business Contingency Plan Cover Every Eventuality?

-Proactive organizations prepare for potential risks that could impact their business.
-They implement an essential service continuity plan to mitigate the impact and duration of a crisis that could be caused by an unexpected threat or accident.
-This plan is accompanied by tools and training for work teams.
+Proactive organizations prepare for potential risks that could impact their operations.
+They implement a business continuity plan to mitigate the impact and duration of a crisis that could be caused by any unexpected threat or accident.
+This plan is supported by tools and training for work teams.

-Mitigate the effects of a crisis thanks to an essential service continuity plan
+Mitigate the effects of a crisis thanks to an emergency plan

-When it comes to disasters that can disrupt an organization’s operations, a few examples immediately come to mind: a fire, an earthquake or a pandemic like COVID-19.
+When it comes to disasters that can disrupt an organization’s activities, a few examples immediately come to mind: a fire, earthquake or pandemic like COVID-19.

-However, other events, with varying degrees of risk, can also disrupt your operations, from an Internet outage or environmental disaster to a sudden loss of leadership or large-scale fraud.
-Think, for example, about what would happen to your business and personal life if you were to go a few days without Internet service.
+Think, for example, about what would happen to your business and personal life if you were to go without an Internet service for a few days.
 You would instantly run out of information, communication methods and, probably, cash.

-Organizations, including public institutions, should therefore not neglect preparing for these different types of events.
+Organizations, including private enterprises and public institutions, should therefore not neglect preparing for these different types of events.

-The purpose of an essential service continuity plan in the event of a disaster is to:
+The purpose of a business continuity plan in the event of a disaster is to:

 • Mitigate the initial impact of the event;